shuklapankaj36/BCG-Case-study-Project/README.md

 *   Check the data sources and ensure they are in the correct format.
 *   Verify that the required libraries are installed correctly.
 *   Check the output files for any errors or inconsistencies.
 *   Refer to the Apache Spark and Python documentation for any specific errors or issues.

+  ## Built Usage
+* Pyspark - Data Processing Framework
+* Pandas - Data Analysis Library
+* Jupyter Notebook - Data Analysis Tool